Citadel™ SSDs for Securing Data at Rest (DAR)

 CSfC DAR security solutions for DoD and government use can easily be built in to standard laptops, desktops, and tactical servers with Citadel K Series, powered by Cipherdrive®.

-- Enables affordable CSfC (Commercial Solutions for Classified) solutions perfect for DoD, Federal agency, and critical infrastructure to protect key data
+- Constitutes a complete CSfC layer that’s perfect for DoD, Federal agency, and critical infrastructure to protect key data

-- Compatible with Windows, Linux, hypervisors like SecureView, and Forcepoint
+- Compatible with Windows, Linux, and hypervisors like SecureView and Forcepoint

 - Headless version available (Citadel K-GL)